Programme biblique pour enfants : niveau 1 – NT leçon 6 “En passant par le toit”

 This Study Guide is written for the purpose of helping parents teach their children vital Biblical topics in a focused, easy-to-follow format.
 Each section is not meant to be taught in one lesson, rather the topics are organized so parents can choose specific areas of focus and gear lessons toward the learning styles and ages of their children.
 Each topic is presented in a straightforward manner with accompanying verses for study.
 The main study should always come from the Scripture itself, while these lessons can act as a guide for reading passages from the Bible.
 Each lesson packet includes memory verses, questions for meaningful discussion, and activities (added at the end of the packet).
 Also, though some things may be labeled as Level 1, 2, or 3, the activities, questions, and scriptures for memorizing can be used to fit the needs and learning levels for children of all ages.
 Enjoy!

-Children’s Bible Program – Level 3: NT Lesson 20 “The Kingdom of God”
+Children’s Bible Program – Level 3: NT Lesson 1 “The Word”

 Asset-21@2x